-This function predates the IEEE 754-2008 standard and behaves differently from its rootn function.
+This function predates IEEE 754-2008, where rootn was introduced, and behaves differently from the IEEE 754 rootn operation.
 It is marked as deprecated and will be removed in a future release.

 int mpfr_neg (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] int mpfr_abs (mpfr_t rop, mpfr_t op, mpfr_rnd_t rnd) [Function] Set rop to -op and the absolute value of op respectively, rounded in the direction rnd.
 Just changes or adjusts the sign if rop and op are the same variable, otherwise a rounding might occur if the precision of rop is less than that of op.